iorn121/iorn121/README.md

 **Currently under development**

-- "Renga", Web application to compose Tanka poems together by communicating with others via Websocket by Rust
+- [Renga](https://github.com/iorn121/renga), Web application to compose Tanka poems together by communicating with others via Websocket by Golang
 - Photogrammetry software by AzureKinect and Python
-- Web application to quantify the beauty of a photograph
+- atmaCup#16

 **What I'm studying**